WCW Hall of Fame

 The World Championship Wrestling (WCW) Hall of Fame was an American professional wrestling hall of fame maintained by World Championship Wrestling (WCW).
 It was established in 1993 to honor wrestlers who began their careers long before the 1990s, mostly alumni of the National Wrestling Alliance (NWA)'s Jim Crockett Promotions (JCP) territory, the predecessor of WCW.
 Inductees received commemorative plaques that had their names and portraits inscribed on them.
 Wrestlers were inducted by Gordon Solie, a senior commentator in professional wrestling, and received their plaque during the "Legends Reunion" segment at WCW's May pay-per-view event, Slamboree.
 The WCW Hall of Fame was the second major hall of fame established to honor professional wrestlers, after the creation of the World Wrestling Federation (WWF)'s Hall of Fame in February 1993.
 After the 1995 Hall of Fame ceremony, WCW stopped the production of the Hall of Fame ceremonies without a formal announcement.
 In 2001, the WWF acquired all of its assets; this led to the formal stoppage of the WCW Hall of Fame.
 The WWF, however, had stopped producing its Hall of Fame ceremonies after 1996.
 In 2004, World Wrestling Entertainment (WWE), the WWF's successor, reinstated the WWE Hall of Fame, which included inductees that were alumni of WWF/WWE, NWA, JCP, and WCW.

-The first Hall of Fame ceremony was held on May 23, 1993, at Slamboree 1993 at The Omni in Atlanta, Georgia.
+The first Hall of Fame ceremony was held on May 23, 1993, at Slamboree '93: A Legends' Reunion at The Omni in Atlanta, Georgia.
 The first wrestler inducted into the Hall of Fame was Lou Thesz, along with Verne Gagne and Mr. Wrestling II.
 Eddie Graham was also inducted that year; he was the first posthumous inductee into the Hall of Fame.